An interview with Carey Strom, M.D. FASGE.

 CS: If nothing is structurally wrong, it could be hormone-related.
 Also, emotions play a big part in the manifestations of these symptoms.
 Depression, anxiety, and stress can cause gastrointestinal problems.

 LW: If it is hormone related, do you treat it with hormone replacement?

 CS: Hormone replacement is usually used for symptoms that are more gynecological, such as hot flashes, vaginitis, things of that nature.

 CS: First of all, you have to ensure that there is nothing pathological going on.
-If they are in their 50’s you want to make sure that their colon is clear.
+If they are in their fifties you want to make sure that their colon is clear.
 If the constipation is accompanied by bleeding, for instance, then the colon needs to be examined.
-Colonoscopies are strongly recommended at the age of 50 and then every 5-7 years thereafter.
+Colonoscopies are strongly recommended at the age of fifty and then every five to seven years thereafter.
 It is dangerous to assume that these symptoms are merely related to menopause.
 If you assume that, you could be making a fatal mistake.

-LW: What if a woman in her 40’s presents with these symptoms, in the absence of family history of colon cancer or other gastro diseases.
+LW: What if a woman in her forties presents with these symptoms, in the absence of a family history of colon cancer or other gastro diseases.
 How would you proceed?

 LW: What is irritable bowel?